 - PSIA/AASI clinics and certification are strongly encouraged.
 In fact, when you pass a PSIA/AASI exam, we’ll pay for it!

 How do I get assigned to teach a group or lesson?

 During the pre-season clinics, our Program Directors will have an opportunity to meet you and get to know your technical, teaching and personal skiing/riding skills.
 Based on your skills and preferences, you will be placed with an experienced Blizzard Instructor to team-teach in our Mites, SuperMites or SuperKyds programs.
 Once you have gained proficiency, typically after two or more years, you will have the opportunity to become a group lead in one of those programs, or choose to teach older members in the Classic program using our Color Level (ability-level) system.

 What about uniforms?

 Uniforms help members and parents recognize Blizzard Instructors, on and off the slopes.
 Uniforms are required for all instructors after their first season.
 Our uniform program allows you to purchase high-quality, brand-name clothing at discounted prices (often below wholesale).
 The uniform is a Blizzard jacket with black or matching green pants.
 Pretty cool!
 Please contact the office for more information about purchasing a uniform.

 What is the pay rate?

-Our pay scale is based on your PSIA/AASI certification level combined with your Blizzard trip attendance.
+Our pay scale ranges from about $16 – $30 per lesson based on your PSIA/AASI certification level combined with your Blizzard trip attendance.
 Additional bonuses are paid for attendance, training, professional certification and attending certain national and international events (such as the AASI Rider Rally, PSIA National Academy, Interski, and others).
 Paychecks are sent once at the end of each season in March.
 All staff are independent contractors, and Blizzard reports pay using IRS Form 1099 as required by law.